yunpeng-shi/yunpeng-shi.github.io/_pages/about.md

 * I am actively seeking Ph.D. students.
 If you are interested in working with me, please send your CV to ypshi at ucdavis dot edu.

 # Research Interests
-* 3-D Computer Vision & Image/Signal Processing
+* 3-D Computer Vision & Image Processing
 * Cryo-electron Microscopy Imaging
 * Robust Estimation
 * Scalable Computational Methods